Pages

 The technical side of things: you can use Teams either directly from your web browser or using the "fat client", which is available for most platforms (Windows, Linux, Mac, Android & iOS).
 We strongly recommend the latter option whenever possible.
 Please give it a try before the seminar to anticipate potential problems.

-The seventy-first UQSay seminar on UQ, DACE and related topics will take place online on Thursday afternoon, March 21, 2024.
+The seventy-ninth UQSay seminar on UQ, DACE and related topics will take place online on Thursday afternoon, November 28, 2024.

-Organizing committee: Pierre Barbillon (MIA-Paris), Julien Bect (L2S), Nicolas Bousquet (EDF R&D), Amélie Fau (LMPS), Filippo Gatti (LMPS), Bertrand Iooss (EDF R&D), Alexandre Janon (LMO), Sidonie Lefebvre (ONERA), Didier Lucor (LISN), Emmanuel Vazquez (L2S).
+Organizing committee: Pierre Barbillon (MIA-Paris), Julien Bect (L2S), Nicolas Bousquet (EDF R&D), Vincent Chabridon (EDF R&D), Amélie Fau (LMPS), Filippo Gatti (LMPS), Clément Gauchy (CEA), Bertrand Iooss (EDF R&D), Alexandre Janon (LMO), Sidonie Lefebvre (ONERA), Didier Lucor (LISN), Sébastien Petit (LNE), Emmanuel Vazquez (L2S), Xujia Zhu (L2S).

-Coordinators: Julien Bect (L2S) & Sidonie Lefebvre (ONERA)
+Coordinators: Sidonie Lefebvre (ONERA) & Xujia Zhu (L2S)

 Practical details: the seminar will be held online using Microsoft Teams.